-Production agriculture consistently ranks as one of the most dangerous of all American industries.
-A recent survey by the National Safety Council (NSC) ranks beef cattle farms and dairy operations as the #2 and #3 respectively of all agriculture related businesses in the rate of injuries per hours of work.
-Also, animals are involved in 17% of all farm injuries and are equal to the number of accidents involving farm machinery.
+The agriculture industry ranks as one of the most dangerous of all American industries.
+In a recent survey, the National Safety Council (NSC) ranked beef cattle farms and dairy operations as number three and number four respectively of all agriculture-related businesses in terms of the rate of injuries per hours of work.
+Animals are involved in 17% of all farm injuries which is equal to the percentage of accidents involving farm machinery.

-Experienced animal handlers will tell you that animals perform and produce the best when they are relaxed, and tranquil; and their environment is as comfortable as can reasonably be.
+Experienced animal handlers will tell you that animals perform better when they are relaxed and tranquil, with their environment as comfortable as can reasonably be.

 Animals in traumatic exposures or environments are more likely to over-react when there are sudden changes in their surroundings or unfamiliar happenings occur.
-Take extra caution when animals are being medically treated, examined, loaded, and moved or any other handling operations.
+Take extra precautions when animals are being medically treated, examined, loaded, moved, or any other handling operations.

 Experienced cattlemen tell you that animals have the ability to communicate, even though they can't actually speak.
-Most animals have and will display the characteristics of fear, aggression, and contentment.
-Experienced handlers will be conscience of these warnings, which are identified with:
+Most animals have and will display the characteristics of fear, aggression, and contention.
+Experienced handlers will be conscious of these warnings, which are identified with:

-- Raised or pinned ears
+~Raised pin ears

-- Raised tail
+~Raised back hair

-- Raised back hair
+~Raised tail

-- Barred teeth
+~Bared teeth

-- Pawing the ground and/or snorting
+~Pawing the ground and/or snorting

-Most of your experienced cattlemen are very familiar with good handling methods.
-But for the benefit of newer employees who are involved with animals, the following tips may prove to be helpful; and for our experienced cattlemen, a review never hurts to help keep you focused:
+Most of your experienced cattlemen are familiar with good handling methods.
+But, for the benefit of newer employees who are involved with animals, the following tips may prove to be helpful, and, for experienced cattlemen, a review never hurts to help you stay focused:

-- Most animals respond positively to routines involving calm, deliberate responses. - Avoid loud noises and quick movements. - Move slowly and deliberate around livestock. - Touching animals gently can be more effective than bumping or shoving them. - Respect rather than fear livestock.
+- Most animals respond positively to routines involving calm, deliberate responses. - ✓ Avoid loud noises and quick movements. - ✓ Move slowly and deliberately around livestock. - ✓ Touching animals gently can be more effective than bumping or shoving them. - ✓ Respect rather than fear livestock.
 Breeding stock can be highly protective and sometimes irritable.
 Their disposition deteriorates with age.
-Old breeding stock can be cantankerous, deceptive and unpredictable; also large enough to hurt you.
-Male animals should be considered to be dangerous at all times. - If you are working in close quarters with livestock, always have you an escape route. - Be extra careful around strange or new animals and enforce strict security when visitors or strangers are in the close proximity of the area.
+Old breeding stock can be cantankerous, deceptive, and unpredictable; also large enough to hurt you.
+Male animals should be considered dangerous at all times. - ✓ If you are working in close quarters with livestock, always be sure to have an escape route. - ✓ Be extra careful around strange or new animals and enforce strict security when visitors or strangers are in the close proximity of the area.